 Greater clarity on reimbursement rates

 Improved results through cost cuts and aided by share buybacks

-Upon additional examination, we also came to the conclusion that a recent undertaking to revamp its sales strategy to focus on medical specialists was likely to produce results.
+Upon additional examination, we also came to the conclusion that efforts to revamp its sales strategy to focus on medical specialists was likely to produce results.

 In the period since we first purchased Quest, it has achieved or made significant strides in many of the initiatives we identified during our initial evaluation.
 As illustrated in the table, the stock has benefited from the catalysts playing out in the form of higher multiples and a significant upturn in share price.
 We continue to monitor our exposure and the company’s progression.